 He began his professional career at Texas Instruments, where he started as a theoretical systems analyst studying advanced RADAR effects.
 He evolved into Systems Engineering and, over the years, has divided his time equally between defense and commercial programs.

-He was named a Senior Member of the Technical Staff of Texas Instruments and upon the sale of TI’s defense systems business to Raytheon, became a general manager for Active Cellular Antennas at Crosspan Technologies, a wholly owned subsidiary of Raytheon.
+He was named a Senior Member of the Technical Staff of Texas Instruments and, upon selling TI’s defense systems business to Raytheon, became a general manager for Active Cellular Antennas at Crosspan Technologies, a wholly owned subsidiary of Raytheon.

 He was born and raised in Chicago, Ill.
-He attended the Illinois Institute of Technology where he received a Bachelor of Science degree and Michigan State University where he received an Masters of Science degree, both in Physics.
-In addition he attended graduate classes at Southern Methodist University and the University of Southern California.
+He attended the Illinois Institute of Technology, where he received a Bachelor of Science degree, and Michigan State University, where he received a Master of Science degree in Physics.
+In addition, he attended graduate classes at Southern Methodist University and the University of Southern California.
 He and his wife Joan have 3 children and 4 grandchildren.

 He has over 45 patents awarded or pending.
 He has been a member of the IEEE for over 30 years and was named a Senior Member for his work in wireless technologies and his efforts in the development of Intellectual Property.
 In 2012, John was awarded the Tech Titans Award for Corporate CTO by the DFW Metroplex Technology Business Counsel out of a pool of 4,000 firms.